Hegemon98/ME477/README.md

 ## Requirements

-The text assumes the use of ROS Melodic Morenia and Ubuntu 18.04.4 LTS (Bionic Beaver).
-Instructions for installing this development environment are included in the text.
+These packages were made for use with ROS Melodic Morenia and Ubuntu 18.04.4 LTS (Bionic Beaver) in accordance with the the text [ricopic.one/robotics](http://ricopic.one/robotics)
 ## Installation

-To make the packages available within a ROS distribution, complete the following steps.
+To make these packages available within a ROS distribution, complete the following steps.

 1. Create a ROS workspace with a `src` directory.
 2. Download and unzip or clone this repository to the `src` directory.